Tanning dependence: Tanning culture in the Western Hemisphere

 In Western European culture, pale skin has indicated high status.
 A tan signified that you had to work outdoors as a manual laborer, while pale skin announced that you could afford to stay out of the sun and spend time and money cultivating your appearance.
 In the 1920s, pioneering fashion designer Coco Chanel popularized the idea of tanning.
 She made it so the sun represented pleasure and relaxation as well as wealth.
 Post Industrial Revolution, tanning gained popularity because at this time it was easier to be employed, and therefore there was less outdoor manual labor, and more indoor labor.
 Due to more indoor jobs, a tan began to mean that you had the leisure time to bronze your skin and the money to travel to places where it could be acquired.
 A tan also represented enthusiasm for outdoor activities, as well as physical fitness and good health.

-When tanning bed became implemented the concept of tanning changed yet again.
-The first self tanner, Tan-Man, was introduced in 1959, and UV tanning beds started to appear in the United States in 1978.
+When the tanning bed was implemented, the concept of tanning changed yet again.
+The first self-tanner, Tan-Man, was introduced in 1959, and UV tanning beds started to appear in the United States in 1978.
 A study conducted at Pepperdine University in 2005 found that 25 percent of beach-goers showed signs of tanning addiction or tanorexia.
 Since the implementation of tanning beds in the United States, nearly 30 million people tan indoors every year.

 There have been health issues related to tanning trends.
-In 2014 most Australian states put a ban on all commercial tanning beds.
+In 2014, most Australian states banned all commercial tanning beds.
 It is the second nation after Brazil to impose restrictions.
-In 2011 over 2000 people died from skin cancer in Australia.
-Several European counties and American States have banned the use of tanning beds by minors.
+In 2011, over 2,000 people died from skin cancer in Australia.
+Several European countries and American States have banned the use of tanning beds by minors.
 Scientists have also suspected that frequent exposure to UVs has the potential to become addictive.
 Researchers have found that several parts of the brain that play a role in addiction are active when people are exposed to UV rays.

 Tanning culture in the Eastern Hemisphere

-In the mid 1990s, a new type of tanning trend appeared in Japan called Ganguro.
+In the mid-1990s, a new type of tanning trend appeared in Japan called Ganguro.
 It was a way for Japanese women to resist traditional roles for women in Japan.
 The style is described as having deep tans and blond, orange, or silver gray hair.
 Many of these women were shunned by the public and media.